danielharrell/LectFall2015/Question.md

-% What Makes A Liberal Education Liberal?
+% What is a question?
 % Daniel Harrell
 % October 16, 2015